codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 	:returns:	An URI string
 	:rtype:	string

-	Returns the URI segments of any page that contains this function.
+	Returns the path part of your current URL.
 	For example, if your URL was this::

 		http://some-site.com/blog/comments/123